Carpal tunnel biopsyDefinition:

 Biopsy - carpal tunnel

-The skin of your wrist is scrubbed and injected with medicine that numbs the area.
+The skin of your wrist is cleansed and injected with medicine that numbs the area.
 Through a small cut, a sample of tissue is removed from the carpal tunnel.
-This is done by direct removal of tissue or by needle aspiration.
+This is done by direct removal of tissue or by needle aspiration .

-Sometimes this procedure is performed at the time of carpal tunnel release.
+Sometimes this procedure is done at the same time as carpal tunnel release .

 Your doctor or nurse may ask that you not eat anything for a few hours before the test.